Gulf Cooperation Council: Logo

 The logo of the GCC consists of two concentric circles.
-On the upper part of the larger circle, the phrase Bismillah - in the name of God - is written in Arabic, which means "In the name of God", and on the lower part of the circle the council's full name is written in Arabic.
+On the upper part of the larger circle, the phrase Bismillah - "in the name of God" - is written in Arabic, and on the lower part of the circle is written the council's full name.
 The inner-circle contains an embossed hexagonal shape representing the six countries.
 The inside of the hexagon shows a map encompassing the Arabian Peninsula, on which the areas of the member countries are colored in brown, borderless.

 Economy

 Internal market

 A common market was launched on 1 January 2008, easing movement of goods and services, with plans to create a fully integrated single market.
-Implementation later lagged behind, after the 2009 financial crisis.
+Implementation later lagged behind, after the 2008 financial crisis.
 The creation of a customs union began in 2003, and was completed and fully operational by 1 January 2015.
 In January 2015, the common market was also further integrated, covering full equality among GCC citizens to work in government and private sectors, the ability to access social insurance and retirement coverage, real estate ownership rights, capital movement, and access to education, health and other social services, in all member states.
 However, some barriers remained in the free movement of goods and services.
 The coordination of taxation systems, accounting standards and civil legislation is currently in progress.
 The interoperability of professional qualifications, insurance certificates and identity documents is also underway.

 Monetary union

 In 2014, Bahrain, Kuwait, Qatar, and Saudi Arabia took major steps to ensure the creation of a single currency.
 Kuwait's finance minister said the four members are pushing ahead with the monetary union but said some "technical points" need to be cleared.
 He added, "A common market and common central bank would also position the GCC as one entity that would have great influence on the international financial system".
 The implementation of a single currency and the creation of a central bank is overseen by the Monetary Council.

 There is currently a degree to which a nominal GCC single currency already exists.
 Businesses trade using a basket of GCC currencies, just as before the Euro was introduced, the European Currency Unit (ECU) had been used as a nominal medium of exchange.
-Plans to introduce a single currency had been drawn up as far back as 2009, however due to the financial crisis of 2007–2008 and political differences, the UAE and Oman withdrew their membership.
+Plans to introduce a single currency had been drawn up as far back as 2009, however due to the 2008 financial crisis and political differences, the UAE and Oman withdrew their membership.